-Based on the above considerations, PCS believes that transfers from a jurisdiction meeting the following criteria - absent any other indications - shall not fall within the definition of "severe clawback":
+Based on the above considerations, PCS believes that transfers from jurisdictions meeting the following criteria - absent any other indications - shall not fall within the definition of "severe clawback":

-- Clawback requires an unfair preference "defrauding" creditors; - Clawback puts the burden of proof on the insolvency officer or creditors in other words it cannot be automatic nor require the purchaser to prove their innocence.
+- Clawback requires an unfair preference "defrauding" creditors - Clawback puts the burden of proof on the insolvency officer or creditors in other words it cannot be automatic nor require the purchaser to prove their innocence

-Since "severe clawback" is a jurisdictional concept, in analysing this issue PCS will therefore first seek to determine the Originators' jurisdiction(s) for the purposes of insolvency law.
+Since "severe clawback" is a jurisdictional concept, in analysing this issue PCS will therefore first seek to determine the Originator's jurisdiction for the purposes of insolvency law.
 This would be its centre of main interest or "COMI".

 The second step would be to determine whether the relevant COMI contains severe claw back provisions in its insolvency legislation.

-Although the determination of a COMI can be a technically fraught analysis of international conflicts of law, PCS notes that in the vast majority of securitisations there is no real issue as the COMI is self-evident.
+Although the determination of a COMI can be a technically fraught analysis of international conflicts of law.
+PCS notes that in the vast majority of securitisations there is no real issue as the COMI is self-evident.

-In the case of the Transaction, title to the assets is transferred by means of assignments from Dutch entities to a Luxembourg entity.
+In the case of the Transaction, title to the assets is transferred by means of an equitable assignment.

-The legal opinions from NautaDutilh confirmed that the assignment from the Seller to the Issuer meets the definition of "true sale" outlined above.
+The legal opinion from Allen & Overy LLP confirms that the equitable assignment meets the definition of "true sale" outlined above.